IRTF-HRPC/.github/hrpccharter.md

  * Internet drafts, some of which may be put in IRTF RFC stream.
 These will concern progress of the project, methodology, and will define any possible protocol considerations.
  * Research papers concerning both policy and academic topics which can include in-depth analysis, discussions and review of the values embedded in the Internet architecture, for publication elsewhere.
- * Data analysis and visualization to research and visualize the language used in current and historic RFCs and mailing-list discussions to expose core architectural principles, language and deliberations on values of those affected by the network.
  * Protocol analysis.
 Data analysis and visualization of (existing) protocols to research their concrete impact on human rights and the public interest.

 ## Membership